-· With a VGA cable:

-- With a HDMI cable: - Your computer must be equipped with a HDMI output socket. - Take a VGA cable and connect one end to the D-Sub output socket of the computer.
-Connect the other end of the VGA cable to the COMPUTER 1 or 2 signal input socket on the projector. - Take a HDMI cable and connect one end to the HDMI socket of the computer.
-Connect the other end of the cable to the HDMI signal input socket on the projector. - 2.
-If you wish to use the remote paging function, take a USB cable and connect the larger end to the USB port of the computer, and the smaller end to the (USB) socket on the projector.
-See "Remote paging operations" on page 41 for details. - 3.
-If you wish to make use of the projector (mixed mono) speakers in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO socket of the projector.
+- 1. Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer. - 2.
+Connect the other end of the VGA cable to the COMPUTER 1 or COMPUTER 2 signal input jack on the projector. - 3.
+If you wish to make use of the projector (mixed mono) speaker(s) in your presentations, take a suitable audio cable and connect one end of the cable to the audio output jack of the computer, and the other end to the AUDIO jack of the projector.
+When you connect audio output signal from a computer, please balance out the volume control bar to obtain an optimal sound effects. - 4.
+If you wish, you can use another suitable audio cable and connect one end of the cable to the AUDIO OUT jack of the projector, and the other end to your external speakers (not supplied).

 Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
-See "Audio Settings" on page 52 for details.
+See "Audio Settings" on page 50 for details.

-The final connection path should be like that shown in the following diagram:

-Notebook or desktop computer
+The built-in speaker will be muted when the AUDIO OUT jack is connected.

 Many notebooks do not turn on their external video ports when connected to a projector.
-Usually a key combo like FN + F3 or CRT/LCD key turns the external display on/ off.
+Usually a key combo like FN + F3 or CRT/LCD key turns the external display on/off.
 Locate a function key labeled CRT/LCD or a function key with a monitor symbol on the notebook.
 Press FN and the labeled function key simultaneously.
 Refer to your notebook's documentation to find your notebook's key combination.